At a Glance

-Often lost in the assessment of transition costs and stranded assets is the huge and diversely situated jobs benefits of clean energy.
+Often lost in the assessment of transition costs and stranded assets are the huge and diversely situated job benefits of clean energy.

 In a series of market assessments and company interviews my laboratory and others have conducted, we find that the jobs multiplier of clean versus dirty energy is, well, transformative.

 The jobs story is both striking, and unsurprising.
 Any time an industry is built on mining a fossil fuel, a significant fraction of the cost—up to 70% in case of the life-cycle of a natural gas power plan—is simply to pay for fuel.
 Whereas infrastructure and renewable energy is an investment in companies, innovation, and people.
 It is the pursuit of human capital and can be spread as widely as the need for energy services exists—to communities rich and poor, rural and urban.

 Thus, back to the initial question, have we seen peak carbon emissions and pollution?
 At the 2014 APEC summit Presidents Obama and Xi committed to a “G2” of climate: the U.S. would cut emissions by one third on a state-by-state basis by 2024 under the Clean Power Plan.
 China would peak emissions by 2030; which was at the time exceedingly bold.
 Many analysts worried and complained that this was not an emissions based target, but simply a statement about the slope of the emissions curve.

 In fact, China more recently indicated that peaking by 2025 is possible, and just recently, announced that with COVID-19, Chinese emissions may have peaked in late 2019, or early 2020 (Meredith 2020).